 Editor´s note: Parameters for the Nnwdaf_RoamingData Subscribe service operation are FFS.

-4. V-NWDAF checks if the HPLMN is authorised to request the input data based on VPLMN operator polices (that may depend on the HPLMN and may indicate permissible or restricted input data and related parameters).5.
-The V-NWDAF triggers new data collection if needed and monitors the requested input data using procedures as described in clauses 6.2.1 to 6.2.8.
+4. V-NWDAF checks if the HPLMN is authorised to request the input data based on VPLMN operator polices (that may depend on the HPLMN and may indicate permissible or restricted input data and related parameters).
+The V-NWDAF may check the user consent of related users based on subscription data from H-UDM.

+NOTE 2: Whether the H-NWDAF or V-NWDAF will be the user consent enforcement point depends on the local regulations or operator policy.

+Editor´s note: Authorization aspects need to be aligned with SA3.

+Editor´s note: UE-specific data and analytics exchange between HPLMN and VPLMN need to be revisited based on the reply from GSMA.

+5. The V-NWDAF triggers new data collection if needed and monitors the requested input data using procedures as described in clauses 6.2.1 to 6.2.8.

 6. The V-NWDAF may restrict the exposed input data based on VPLMN operator polices (that may depend on the HPLMN).